 Remuneration component and link to strategy Key features

 Base salary, benefits and pension Payable to attract, reward and retain the right calibre of executive to deliver the leadership and management needed to execute the Group's vision and Business Plan.
-Market competitive elements to attract the right calibre of executives (including health cover, car and defined contribution retirement benefits).
+Market competitive elements to attract the right calibre of executives (cover, car and defined contribution retirement benefits). including healt

 Annual bonus The award of annual bonus is directly linked to personal Maximum annual bonus potential is 150% of salary for the Group Chief E 140% for other executive directors.
 Executive and

 performance and to achieving the annual Business Plan targets.
-Performance conditions include a corporate scorecard and personal so is determined based on a multiplicative formula. core and payout
+Performance conditions include a corporate scorecard and personal score and payout is determined based on a multiplicative formula.

 Deferral: 65% of annual bonus earned is paid in cash and 35% is deferred which vest after three years subject to continued employment or "good termination provisions.

 Performance Share Plan (replaces Bonus Matching Plan) Normal annual awards are 175% of salary.

 The PSP links long-term share-based incentives to TSR and the achievement of Business Plan strategic targets.
-VESCING OCCURS ALLER CITIES ASSESSED OF LOW 10 LEIGHING TO A LICENSTANCE AND A LICEN
+Vesting occurs after three years, based on TSR relative to a FTSE 350 or group (50%) and the average corporate scorecard over the period (50%).

+Awards are subject to a two year holding period.

 Shareholding guidelines The Group's share ownership guidelines align the interests of executives with shareholders.
 Executives are expected to retain shares to the value of 200% of base s alary.

 Incentive outcomes for 2016

 Annual bonus

 Area Weighting Score/Outcome

 Safety 5% 1.53

 Finance 40% 1.61

 Regulation 20% 0.90

 General 5% 1.30

 Business units 30% 1.17

 Overall "corporate score" (CS) (maximum 2) 1.30

 Executive director "personal score" (PS) (maximum 1.5) 1.35

 Bonus outcome as % of maximum (=CS x PS x 50%) 8.8

 Range of bonus outcomes as % of salary 123-132%

 See page 98 for further details

 ВМР

 Area Weighting Score/Outcome

 2014 corporate score 1.22

 2015 corporate score 0.76

 2016 corporate score 1.30

 Average corporate score (maximum 1.5) 50% 1.09

 Relative TSR performance 50% 0%

 BMP outcome as a % of maximum 15.43%